-For some people, gluten causes an inflammatory response and so when they give it up, the effects of inflammation like bloating goes away.
+For some people, gluten causes an inflammatory response and so when they give gluten up, the effects of inflammation, like bloating, go away.

 So many women recommended it that I myself have chosen to go gluten-free(ish).
 Read my Life Lately posts to stay updated with how that is going.

 Many women also find some relief when they covert to a dairy-free diet for three reasons.

 - Dairy is often regarded as a pro-inflammatory food.

 - There are concerns that depending on how it is produced, dairy can introduce hormones (namely estrogen) to your body.

 - For those that are lactose intolerant, dairy increases gas and produces stomach upset.

 Even though my diet has been low in dairy for many years (i’m lactose intolerant), I took the extra step to cut it even more out of my diet.
 No cream for coffee, no cream pasta sauces, etc.